WP-for-Church/Sermon-Manager/readme.txt

 = 2.2.0 =
 * Add `orderby` argument for `[sermons]` shortcode.
 How to use: https://wpforchurch.com/my/knowledgebase/75/Sermon-Manager-Shortcodes.html
 * Add an option to switch between the old and the new MP3 player
+* Use better escaping function for PodCast feeds.
+It should fix some invalid PodCast feeds.

 = 2.1.5 =
 * Fix crash on PHP <5.5 (for real this time)